MislavJaksic/Knowledge-Repository/CICD/GitLab/Docs/CICD/Pipelines/README.md

 Pipelines are executed automatically, however ...

-Manually execute a pipeline by:
+You can manually execute a pipeline by:
-* click CICD -> Pipelines -> Run Pipelines
+* clicking CICD -> Pipelines -> Run Pipelines
-* select a branch in "Create for"
+* selecting a branch in "Create for"
-* enter environment variables
+* entering environment variables

 API endpoints can control pipelines.